-Resources Biological Resources Cultural Resources Energy Geology/Soils Greenhouse Gas Emissions Hazards & Hazardous Materials Hydrology/Water Quality Land Use/Planning Mineral Resources Noise Population/Housing Public Services Recreation Transportation Tribal Cultural Resources Utilities/Service Systems Wildfire Mandatory Findings of Significance fect on the environment, there project have been made by or TE DECLARATION will be on the environment, and an icant impact" or "potentially least one effect 1) has been e legal standards, and 2) has yesis as described on attached at it must analyze only effects at effect on the environment, dequately in an earlier EIR or and (b) have been avoided or TION, including revisions or Kendall Brekke, Planner Da te
+Aesthetics Agriculture and Forestr Resources Air Quality Biological Resources Cultural Resources Energy Geology/Soils Greenhouse Gas Emissions Hazards & Hazardous Materials Hydrology/Water Quality Land Use/Planning Mineral Resources Noise Population/Housing Public Services Recreation Transportation Tribal Cultural Resources Utilities/Service Systems Wildfire Mandatory Findings of Significance NEGATIVE DECLARATI X I find that although the prowill not be a significant effagreed to by the project prepared.
+I find that the proposed propose pose fect i prope project i i earl iion in NTA will be prepared. d project could have a significant this case because revisions onent.
+A MITIGATED NEOCCE MAY have a significant REPORT is required. et MAY have a "potentially mpact on the environment, iter document pursuant to appreasures based on the earlier ant efin the GATIVeffect signifut at blicable analy fect on the environment, and a fect on the environment, there project have been made by or VE DECLARATION will be on the environment, and an ficant impact" or "potentially least one effect 1) has been the legal standards, and 2) has yes as described on attached that it must analyze only effects I find that although the proposed project could have a significant effect on the environme because all potentially significant effects (a) have been analyzed adequately in an earlier EIR NEGATIVE DECLARATION pursuant to applicable standards, and (b) have been avoided mitigated pursuant to that earlier EIR or NEGATIVE DECLARATION, including revisions mitigation measures that are imposed upon the proposed project, nothing further is required.